 New Saigon at 630 S Federal Blvd is apparently one of the oldest (if not the oldest) Vietnamese restaurant in Denver.
 This place was recommended to me by a Vietnamese colleague who's a native of Denver, so I was expecting something pretty good.

 We started off with the nem nuong.
-Pretty tasty but somehow I still preferred the slightly coarser mince that gave us a heartier chew in the ones served in Vietnam.
-Still, it was rather tasty and our hungry party finished it in no time.
+Pretty tasty but somehow I still preferred the slightly coarser mince that gave us a heartier chew in the

 Next came a giant platter of various appetizers which we wrapped in rice paper rolls and dipped into the sweet and salty fish sauce.
 Great for groups, there was a little bit of everything in here.
 The spring rolls with minced pork and the grilled lemon grass pork chops stood out particularly.